Criminal Defense Attorney for Lakeland, FL

 If you were contacted by a law enforcement officer with the Lakeland Police Department, never make a statement until after you have retained a criminal defense attorney.

-Even if you are completely innocent of any criminal wrongdoing, the statements you make can be used against you.
+Even if you are innocent of criminal wrongdoing, your statements can be used against you.
 Your criminal defense attorney is in the best position to explain your side of the story to law enforcement.

-As a parent, you can also help your child invoke their right to remain silent if they are suspected of having committed a delinquent act that might be prosecuted in juvenile court.
+As a parent, you can also help your child invoke their right to remain silent if suspected of committing a delinquent act that might be prosecuted in juvenile court.

 DUI Defense in Lakeland, FL

-If you have been arrested for DUI by a DUI enforcement officer with the LPD then contact an attorney at the Sammis Law Firm to discuss your case.
+If you have been arrested for DUI by a DUI enforcement officer with the LPD, contact an attorney at the Sammis Law Firm to discuss your case.

 We fight DUI cases after an arrest in Lakeland, FL, and throughout Polk County, FL.
 Contact us to find out more about: